Bathurst Speedway Museum Closes

 Here is our story from that day.

 AS WELL as being well-known for it’s car racing heritage, the country New South Wales town of Bathurst is well-known for it’s wide array of excellent museums.

 Of course, there’s the excellent National Motor Racing Museum, located at Murray’s Corner as you enter the circuit.

-There’s also the newly-launched Bathurst Railway museum, which opened just prior to the Pandemic and contains an excellent model railway replica of the Great Western rail line which you should definitely see.
+There’s also the newly-launched Bathurst Railway Museum, which opened just before the Pandemic and contains an excellent model railway replica of the Great Western rail line, which you should definitely see.

 However, beyond the Bathurst Regional Council-owned facilities, the city has another remarkable motorsport-themed museum that you’ve probably never heard of but absolutely must visit.

 Ash’s Speedway Museum sits hidden in an industrial estate of Broadwardine Road, behind the numerous car dealerships on the Mitchell Highway on the road to Orange.

 It’s out of the way and a bit off the usual Bathurst tourist path – but if you enjoy even the slightest hint of Castrol GTX in your life you absolutely must visit when you’re in town.

 But don’t mistake the nondescript exterior fool you because inside sits the largest collection of Speedway motorcycles and associated memorabilia in the Southern Hemisphere.

 The Museum itself is dedicated to Speedway World Champion Bluey Wilkinson, who hailed from Bathurst and contains a collection curated over more than 30 years.